 Case Study: Intranet reforms that result in fewer help desk tickets and service calls

-I reviewed the entire help desk’s phone and email requests records.
+I reviewed the entire help desk’s phone and email request records.
 Then, using a matrix chart, we weighted them by importance and frequency.
 Then, we decided to build a section on the homepage with links to the most requested items.
 Unfortunately, due to limited space on the homepage (fig. a), we could not add all the links, only the everyday things that new employees most often used.

 I notified the company employees of the updated homepage.
 I also encouraged hiring managers to tell future employees about using the intranet homepage.